xcalcc/labrador/README.md

 - An AST type rule

 ### 3.2 Implement the rule in seperated .inc file
 - For PP rule, follow check_pp_example.inc to implement the new rule.
-New rule class must inherit from PPNullHandler which implements all clang preprocess callbacks but do nothing.
+New rule class must inherit from `PPNullHandler` which implements all clang preprocess callbacks but do nothing.
 New rule needs to overwrite callbacks interfaces to do corresponding check.
-- For AST decl rule, follow check_decl_example.inc to inherit from DeclNullHandler.
-AST stmt/expr rule follows check_stmt_example.inc and inherit from StmtNullHandler.
-AST type rule follows check_type_example.inc and inherit from TypeNullHandler.
+- For AST decl rule, follow check_decl_example.inc to inherit from `DeclNullHandler`.
+AST stmt/expr rule follows check_stmt_example.inc and inherit from `StmtNullHandler`.
+AST type rule follows check_type_example.inc and inherit from `TypeNullHandler`.

 ### 3.3 Add new rule to rule list file
 - Modify example_pp_rule.h with new namespace.
-Add new PP rule class and name to ALL_PP_RULES macro and include the new PP rule inc file.
+Add new PP rule class and name to `ALL_PP_RULES` macro and include the new PP rule inc file.
 - Modify example_decl_rule.h with new namespace.
-Add new decl rule class and name to ALL_DECL_RULES macro and include the new decl rule inc file.
+Add new decl rule class and name to `ALL_DECL_RULES` macro and include the new decl rule inc file.
 - Modify example_stmt_rule.h with new namespace.
-Add new stmt rule class and name to ALL_STMT_RULES macro and include the new stmt rule inc file.
+Add new stmt rule class and name to `ALL_STMT_RULES` macro and include the new stmt rule inc file.
 - Modify example_type_rule.h with new namespace.
-Add new type rule class and name to ALL_TYPE_RULES macro and include the new type rule inc file.
+Add new type rule class and name to `ALL_TYPE_RULES` macro and include the new type rule inc file.

 ### 3.4 Modify example_checker.cpp
 - Modify example_checker.cpp with new namespace, using name, factory name.

 ## 4. XSCA internal
 ### 4.1 virtual function v.s. template
-XSCA oonly uses virtual functions in the interface with clang, include ASTConsumer and PPCallbacks.
+XSCA oonly uses virtual functions in the interface with clang, include `ASTConsumer` and `PPCallbacks`.
 Inside XSCA, all checkers are composed by template without virtual function for performance consideration.

 ### 4.2 Checker, CheckerManager, CheckerFactory and CheckerFactooryRegister
 Each ruleset is implemented as a checker.
-The checker base class provides 2 virtual functions to return callbacks (ASTConsumer and PPCallbacks) to be invoked by clang Lexer and Sema.
+The checker base class provides 2 virtual functions to return callbacks (`ASTConsumer` and `PPCallbacks`) to be invoked by clang Lexer and Sema.
-CheckerManager is a singleton to manage all Checker instances and CheckerFactory instances.
-In XcalCheckerManager::Initialize(), all checker are created by CheckerFactory and added to clang's preprocess callbacks or AST consumers.
+`CheckerManager` is a singleton to manage all Checker instances and `CheckerFactory` instances.
+In `XcalCheckerManager::Initialize()`, all checker are created by `CheckerFactory` and added to clang's preprocess callbacks or AST consumers.
-CheckerFactory provides interface to create the Checker instance.
-It's created and added to CheckerManager by CheckerFactooryRegister.
-CheckerFactooryRegister is a static object to create CheckerFactory instance and add to CheckerManager.
+`CheckerFactory` provides interface to create the Checker instance.
+It's created and added to CheckerManager by CheckerFactoryRegister.`CheckerFactoryRegister` is a static object to create CheckerFactory instance and add to CheckerManager.

-XcalChecker is defined in include/xsca_checker.h.
+`XcalChecker` is defined in include/xsca_checker.h.
 XcalCheckerManager, XcalCheckerFactory and XcalCheckerFactoryRegister is defined in include/xsca_checker_manager.h.

-### 4.2 PPCallback, PPNullHandler and PPListHandler
+### 4.3 PPCallback, PPNullHandler and PPListHandler
-PPCallback derives from clang::PPCallbacks which will be invoked by clang Lexer.
-When interfaces in PPCallbacks is called, the corresponding handler API will be invoked.
+`PPCallback` derives from `clang::PPCallbacks` which will be invoked by clang Lexer.
+When interfaces in `PPCallbacks` is called, the corresponding handler API will be invoked.
-PPNullHandler implements all clang::PPCallbacks API but do nothing.
+`PPNullHandler` implements all `clang::PPCallbacks` API but do nothing.
 This can be the default base class for all PP handlers.
-PPListHandler composes multiple PP handles as a list so that they can be invoked by PPCallbacks one by one.
+`PPListHandler` composes multiple PP handles as a list so that they can be invoked by `PPCallbacks` one by one.

-XcalPPCallback is defined in include/pp_callback.h.
+`XcalPPCallback` is defined in include/pp_callback.h.
 PPNullHandler is defined in pp_null_handler.h.
 PPListHandler is defined in pp_list_handler.h

-### 4.3 TypeVisitor, TypeNullHandler and TypeListHandler
+### 4.4 TypeVisitor, TypeNullHandler and TypeListHandler
-TypeVisitor implements a general Visit(clang::Type *type) method, which checks the type class and call individual Visit* method on given Type class.
+`TypeVisitor` implements a general `Visit(clang::Type *type)` method, which checks the type class and call individual Visit* method on given Type class.
 In iindividual Visit* method, corresponding handler method is called.
-TypeNullHandler implements all Visit* method for types but do nothing.
+TypeNullHandler implements all `Visit*` method for types but do nothing.
 This can be the default base class for all Type checkers.
-TypeListHandler composes multiple Type handlers as a list so that they can be invoked one by one.
+`TypeListHandler` composes multiple Type handlers as a list so that they can be invoked one by one.

-XcalTypeVisitor is defined in include/type_visiotor.h.
-TypeNullHandler is defined in type_null_handler.h.
+`XcalTypeVisitor` is defined in include/type_visiotor.h. `TypeNullHandler` is defined in type_null_handler.h.
 TypeListHandler is defined in type_list_handler.h

-### 4.4 StmtVisitor, StmtNullHandler and StmtListHandler.
+### 4.5 StmtVisitor, StmtNullHandler and StmtListHandler.
-Similar to TypeVisitor, TypeNullHandler, TypeListHandler.
-StmtVisitor will visit the Stmt node ans all it's children.
+Similar to TypeVisitor, TypeNullHandler, TypeListHandler. `StmtVisitor` will visit the Stmt node ans all it's children.

-XcalStmtVisitor is defined in include/stmt_visiotor.h.
-StmtNullHandler is defined in stmt_null_handler.h.
+`XcalStmtVisitor` is defined in include/stmt_visiotor.h. `StmtNullHandler` is defined in stmt_null_handler.h.
 StmtListHandler is defined in stmt_list_handler.h

-### 4.5 DeclVisitor, DeclNullHandler and DeclListHandler.
+### 4.6 DeclVisitor, DeclNullHandler and DeclListHandler.
-Similar to TypeVisitor, TypeNullHandler, TypeListHandler.
-DeclVisitor will visit the Decl node ans call TypeVisitor for TypeDecl and StmtVisitor for FunctionDecl.
+Similar to TypeVisitor, TypeNullHandler, TypeListHandler. `DeclVisitor` will visit the Decl node ans call TypeVisitor for TypeDecl and StmtVisitor for FunctionDecl.

-XcalDeclVisitor is defined in include/decl_visiotor.h.
-DeclNullHandler is defined in decl_null_handler.h.
+`XcalDeclVisitor` is defined in include/decl_visiotor.h. `DeclNullHandler` is defined in decl_null_handler.h.
 DeclListHandler is defined in decl_list_handler.h

-### 4.6 ASTConsumer
+### 4.7 ASTConsumer
-Interfaces in ASTConsumer is called by clang Sema and corresponding method in DeclVisitor is called so that all Handlers can be called.
+Interfaces in `ASTConsumer` is called by clang Sema and corresponding method in `DeclVisitor` is called so that all Handlers can be called.

-### 4.7 Calling sequence:
+### 4.8 Calling sequence:
   For preprocess:
 ```
   Clang Lex --> PPCallbacks --> PPHandler --> individual PP check